Angell113/simple-password-manager/README.md

 # simple-password-manager
-version 0.1, a simple GUI password manager
+version 0.1, a simple GUI password manager with password generator